-Application requirements will differ from company to company, for some internship opportunities with larger employers you may need to complete an online application form, attend an interview or an assessment centre, where you could be asked questions about your qualifications, skills and past experience.
+Requirements will differ between companies, for some you may need to complete an online application form, attend an interview or an assessment centre, where you could be asked questions about your qualifications, skills and past experience.
 For other opportunities submitting a copy of your CV and a cover letter will suffice.
 You can also submit speculative applications to enquire about available opportunities, in this instance use your initiative and call the company beforehand to find out who to send your enquires to along with their specific contact details.

-- show that you match what they are looking for in an intern.
+- show that you match what they’re looking for in an intern.

 Is there an age limit?

-When you think of an intern the image of a university or college student usually comes to mind but while some opportunities may come with an age limit, often ages 18 to 24/25, not all work experience will be so restrictive.
+When you think of an intern the image of a university or college student usually comes to mind but while some opportunities may come with an age limit, often 18 to 25 years old, not all work experience will be so restrictive.

-If you are a mature student or a career changer it’s best to do your research and check with the internship provider before applying to find out whether any age restrictions apply.
+If you're a mature student or a career changer it's best to do your research and check with the internship provider to find out whether any age restrictions apply.

 Why should I do an internship?

-- improving your understanding of a particular job or industry;
+- improve your understanding of a particular job or industry

-- gaining an insight into the way organisations operate and the challenges they face;
+- help you to gain an insight into the way organisations operate and the challenges they face

 The benefits of internships can include: